Writing Case Reports: Free Five-Part Webinar Series

 This webinar will delve into some strategies for writing the introduction and discussion sections of a good case report, with special emphasis on using other scientists’ work to help inform and advance your own project.
 While acknowledging that writing a case report is an ambitious project, this webinar helps break the “elephant” into bite-size pieces.
 Listeners interested in doing a case report will come out of this hour with step-by-step suggestions for how to go about the important task of writing outstanding introduction and discussion sections.

 Ruth Werner is a retired massage therapist, writer, and educator with a passionate interest in massage research and the role of bodywork for people who struggle with health issues.
-She has been on the Case Report Contest Review Committee for the Massage Therapy Foundation since 2007, and she is a past president of the Foundation.
+She has been on the Case Report Contest Review Committee for the Massage Therapy Foundation since 2007, and is a Past President of the MTF.

 3. Reporting the Case – What to Leave in and What to Take Out

 This webinar focuses on how to write the methods and results section of the case report.
 This includes describing the client, the specific intervention (massage technique), assessments used, and the results of the treatment.
 In addition, advice on how to determine the best measurements to use and how to appropriately present the results will be given.

 Karen Boulanger has a PhD in community and behavioral health and has been a nationally certified massage therapist since 1999.
 Her career has included massage therapy, education, and research.
 In addition to her office in San Jose, California, Karen provides care to patients at Packard Children’s Hospital at Stanford.

 4. Research Posters – An Option for Case Presentations

 Presenter: Kim Goral Stevenson